Is A DIY Teardrop Camper In Your Future?

 MMHM: Why did you want to make a teardrop trailer?

 J&J: We decided to go to Airventure at Oshkosh and quickly found out that there were no hotel vacancies for 200 miles.
-We were told that camping would be the best option, but we really didn’t want to sleep on the ground.
-We used to go camping (in a motor home LOL!) years ago when our children were young, but sold the motor home and had stopped going over the years.
+It was suggested that camping would be the best option, but we really didn’t want to sleep on the ground.
+Many years ago, we used to go camping (in a motor home LOL!) when our children were young, but sold the motor home and had stopped going over the years.
 We weren’t sure we wanted to get back into camping so we looked into a Teardrop as a low cost option to “test the waters”.
-We loved it, it was perfect for what we needed.
+But we loved it.
+It was perfect for what we needed.

 MMHM: Do you think this project is doable for someone who doesn’t do fabricating work regularly?